bgronas/test666/content/post/2023-04-18/index.md

 author: "Bengt Grønås"
 title: "IaaS Automated Powersaving, Green Sustainability   Pt.
 3" # Title of the blog post.
 date: 2023-04-18T09:11:13+02:00 # Date of post creation.
-description: "Customers with Aria Operations should usie corresponding working hours in the capacity policy, otherwise the powered off VMs could have unforeseen effects on the calculation" # Description used for search engine.
+description: "Customers with Aria Operations should use corresponding working hours in the capacity policy, otherwise the powered off VMs could have unforeseen effects on the calculation" # Description used for search engine.

 featured: false # Sets if post is a featured post, making appear on the home page side bar.
-draft: true # Sets whether to render this page.
+draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.

 # menu: main